mai-codes/Udacity_02_TriviaApp/backend/README.md

 ```
 #### POST /questions

-- Creates a new question or returns search results.
+- Creates a new question
 - Request example: `curl http://127.0.0.1:5000/questions -X POST -H "Content-Type: application/json" -d '{"question": "Which planet is the hottest in the solar system", "answer": "Venus", "difficulty": 3, "category": "3"}`

 Example response: